esrf-bliss/Lima-documentation/source/install_linux.rst

 Prerequisite
 ````````````
-Before installing Lima on Linux plateform, you need to install the following packages :
+Before installing Lima on Linux platform, you need to install the following packages :

 	- Python 2.6 or more recent
 	- GCC